hantsy/jakartaee11-sandbox/docs/jpa.md

 }
 ```

-In Jakarta Persistence 3.2, there are two callback methods - `runInTransaction` and `callInTransaction` added in `EntityManagerFactory` to wrap a unit of work within a transaction.
+In Jakarta Persistence 3.2, two callback methods - `runInTransaction` and `callInTransaction`- have been added to `EntityManagerFactory` to wrap a unit of work within a transaction.

 ```java
  emf.runInTransaction(em -> {